goldfarbas/jekyll_site/collections/_posts/2019-04-25-how-decentralized-is-defi-a-framework-for-classifying-lending-protocols.markdown

 **Development:** Compound contracts are centrally developed and open source.
 The v1 contracts are not mutable except for the interest rate logic contracts while the v2 contracts are mutable.
 The v2 protocol is made up of a series of cToken contracts.
 In the beginning, Compound will have central control over the cToken contracts, but control will be ceded to a cToken DAO that can change the contracts with a time delay of 48 hours.

+**Update**: Compound has recently moved their contracts behind a timelock.

 ### MakerDAO

 **Custody:** MakerDAO smart contracts are open source and non-custodial from the point of loan origination.